* If you have applied the Stylize > Mosaic effect, click Undo to cancel the effect and return to the unmodified animation.

 The effect now applies to the entire layer.

-This is not yet perfect: the fade effect is locked at 50% of its progress for all images of the layer… it does not evolve in time.
+This is not perfect yet: the fade effect is locked at 50% of its progress for all images of the layer… It does not evolve in time.

 At first sight this seems like a long and complicated process.
-Fortunately, TVPaint Animation offers tools which reduce this fastidious process to a few seconds: the Animation keys.
+Fortunately, TVPaint Animation offers tools which reduce this fastidious process to a few seconds: FX Stack keyframes.